 Providing beautiful, soft, and durable Maine made yarns for my customers is such a joy of mine.
 Including providing natural dye education for those who want to expand on their knowledge or who are just beginning.
 Natural dyeing is truly a beautiful and rewarding experience.

 I only use alum as my mordant which is a mineral salt to help set the color.
 I recycle as much water as I can.
 I use safe and beneficial foraging practices that allow for pruning when needed and not depletion.
 For example, when I collect my lichens, I take what I find already detached from their substrate (fallen limbs, etc).
 I focus on wool breeds that are unique to the area, such as the Maine Island sheep in the Penobscot Bay and local primitive breeds such as Jacob, Shetland, Icelandic, Finn, Scottish Black Face, and other watched breeds that I may discover.

-My next two yarn lines, the current one that is about to be released and the 2022 line both come from Maine Island wool which I get from Straw Farm in Newcastle, Maine.
+My current yarn line that you will find in the shop, comes from Maine Island wool which I get from Straw Farm in Newcastle, Maine.
 I send all the raw wool up to Aroostook Fiberworks in Ashland, Maine to be gently and simply processed into yarn.